beeva-arturomartinez/beeva-best-practices/qa_testing/code_design/README.md

 - **Abstract factory pattern**
+	- ***Definition***

-	- Definition: abstract Factory patterns work around a super-factory which creates other factories.
+		Abstract Factory patterns work around a super-factory which creates other factories.
 This factory is also called as factory of factories.
 This type of design pattern comes under creational pattern as this pattern provides one of the best ways to create an object.

 		In Abstract Factory pattern an interface is responsible for creating a factory of related objects without explicitly specifying their classes.
 Each generated factory can give the objects as per the Factory pattern.

-	- Design:
+	- ***Design***

 		![alt text](static/640px-Abstract_Factory_UML_class_diagram.svg.png "UML Diagram")

-	- Applicability:
+	- ***Applicability***
 		- A system should be independent of how they are created, make up and represent their products.
 		- A system must be configured with a family of products from several.
 		- A family of related product objects is designed to be used jointly and is necessary to enforce this restriction.